Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 - Patients with known hypersensitivity to bromocriptine, ergot-related drugs, or any of the excipients in Cycloset.

 - Women who are nursing their children.
 Cycloset may inhibit lactation.
-There are postmarketing reports of stroke in this patient population although causality has not been proven [See Nursing Mothers (8.3)].
+There are postmarketing reports of stroke in this patient population although causality has not been proven [see Use in Specific Populations (8.3)].

 Warnings and Precautions